Deliver “Delight and Passion” to people

 Weathernews in-house nursery school “WNI RAIN KIDS HOUSE”

-[Project Summary] Weathernews opened the in-house nursery "WNI RAIN KIDS HOUSE" with the aim of creating an environment where employees can balance childcare and their work.
-This in-house nursery was opened on the premises of Makuhari Techno Garden, where the company is located, with the aim of creating an environment where employees can work with peace of mind, and also has an after-school school that accepts children up to the sixth grade of elementary school.
-The "RAIN" in the name of the nursery also represents the company's wish that children will develop respectful, adventurous, and independent qualities.
-The company requested a unique space design that could express the concept, and an efficient functional development that can accommodate childcare of children of different ages, such as a nursery school and after-school room.
-The project members at our company are working fathers and mothers.
-We made use of our childcare experience to plan and design the names of each class and the educational programs.
-We pursued Weathernews' unique style in every detail, from the space expressing "RAIN" to the logo graphics and shapes, and worked with Team M to design and construction with consideration for safety and the environment.
-[Customer feedback] In order to create a facility unique to Weathernews, we discussed various themes and concepts within the company, but NOMURA was able to successfully shape it, including the process.
-For example, concept design and concept of the logo mark captured the hearts of the staff, and we were impressed with the idea of drawing a weather chart from the company's founding on the floor, so we adopted it.
-NOMURA made a wide range of proposals, and we were able to open a wonderful in-house nursery school that is unique to Weathernews.
-[Our staff] Sales and project management: Haruhiko Kako Planning: Takashi Isozaki design, layout: Mutsumi Kaneko Sign and graphic concept design: Fujie Suzuki Production and construction: Manabu Ikura, Jun Endo, Shun Funatsu Advisory staff: Team M (Representative: Mari Matsumoto)
+[Project Overview] Weathernews Inc. established "WNI RAIN KIDS HOUSE" (pronounced "WNI Rain Kids House"), an in-house daycare center, with the aim of creating an environment where employees can balance childcare and career success.
+This in-house daycare center was established on the grounds of Makuhari Techno Garden, where the company is located, with the aim of creating an environment where employees can work with peace of mind, and it also has an after-school program that accepts children up to the 6th grade of elementary school.
+The name "RAIN" in the daycare center reflects the company's wish for children to develop respectfulness, adventurousness, and independence.
+The company requested a unique spatial design that would express the concept, as well as efficient functionality to accommodate mixed-age childcare by combining a daycare center and after-school program.
+Our company's project members consist of working fathers and mothers.
+Leveraging their childcare experience, we planned and designed the naming of each class and the educational programs.
+The space expresses "RAIN," and every detail, from the logo graphics to the design, reflects Weathernews' unique style.
+Working in collaboration with Team M, the design and construction also prioritize safety and environmental considerations.
+[Customer Feedback] We discussed various themes and concepts internally to create a facility unique to Weathernews, and NOMURA Co.,Ltd. skillfully brought that process to life.
+For example, the logo concept design and concept resonated with our staff, and we were impressed by the idea of drawing a weather map from our founding day on the floor, which we adopted.
+Thanks to NOMURA Co.,Ltd. Kogeisha's wide range of proposals, we were able to open a wonderful in-house daycare center that truly reflects Weathernews's spirit.
+[Our Team] Sales & Project Management: Haruhiko Kako Planning: Takashi Isozaki design, layout: Mutsumi Kaneko Signage & Graphic concept design: Fujie Suzuki Production & construction: Manabu Ikura, Jun Endo, Shun Funatsu Advisory Staff: Team M (Representative: Mari Matsumoto)

 #public